Riddells Creek

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates four active transport stops within Riddells Creek, offering a mix of train and bus services.
-These stops are serviced by five individual routes, collectively facilitating 248 weekly passenger trips.
-Transport accessibility is rated as limited, with residents typically situated 1070 meters from the nearest transport stop.
+Public transport analysis indicates four active transport stops operating within Riddells Creek.
+These comprise a mix of train services and are served by five individual routes, collectively offering 248 weekly passenger trips.
+Transport accessibility is rated as limited, with residents typically located 1070 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward, with car remaining the dominant mode at 93%.
+Vehicle ownership averages 2.1 per dwelling, exceeding the regional average.
+According to the 2021 Census, a high 27.9% of residents work from home, which may reflect COVID-19 conditions.

 Service frequency averages 35 trips per day across all routes, equating to approximately 62 weekly trips per individual stop.